PaoloSebas/INFO/index.md

 ### Teaching Overview

 I had the opportunity to teach at the [National University of La Pampa (Argentina)](https://www.unlpam.edu.ar/) from April 2014 to July 2019.
+As Lecturer I tought Physical Chemistry I and Introduction to Electromagnetism.
+I worked also as Associate Lecturer in Physical Chemistry II, General Chemistry, Physics III-Electromagnetism.

 ### News